jwj1342/jwj1342.github.io/_publications/2025-04-16-adaptive-mobile-agent.md

 excerpt: "This work presents a novel LLM-based multimodal agent framework for mobile devices, designed to enhance interaction and adaptive capabilities in dynamic mobile environments through autonomous navigation and human-like behaviors."
 date: 2025-04-16
 venue: "IEEE International Conference on Multimedia and Expo (ICME) 2025"
-citation: "Li, Y., Zhang, C., Yang, W., Fu, B., Cheng, P., Chen, X., Chen, L., & Wei, Y. (2025).
+citation: "Li, Y., Zhang, C., Jiang, W., Yang, W., Fu, B., Cheng, P., Chen, X., Chen, L., & Wei, Y. (2025).
 Adaptive Mobile Agent for Dynamic Interactions.
 In Proceedings of IEEE International Conference on Multimedia and Expo (ICME) 2025."
 ---

 With the rise of Multimodal Large Language Models (MLLM), LLM-driven visual agents are transforming software interfaces, especially those with graphical user interfaces.
 However, existing methods often struggle with diverse and complex mobile environments, such as rapidly changing app interfaces or non-standard UI components, limiting their adaptability and precision.